What is Basalt Fibre?

 chemical compositions mined from chosen quarries.
 Unlike glass fibre, no other materials are added, the basalt rock is simply cleaned and then melted down to around 1,450 °C. The molten rock is then extruded through small orifices at different speeds to produce continuous filaments of basalt fibre.
 The fibres typically have a filament diameter between 9 and 20 µm.

 Fibre production process:

 Chemical constituents of basalt rocks:

-Not all basalt rocks can be good to make continuous filament fibers.
+Not all basalt rocks can be good to make continuous filament fibres.
 The typical chemical constituents are SiO2, Al2O3, CaO, MgO, Na2O, K2O, TiO2, Fe2O3, FeO.
-For instance, the following form shows the typical range of various constituents in basalt rock that would be suitable to make continuous filament fibers.
+For instance, the following form shows the typical range of various constituents in basalt rock that would be suitable to make continuous filament fibres.

 - SiO2 and Al2O3 affect tensile properties.

 - Fe2O3 and FeO alter the melting parameters by increasing the homogenization period, crystallization temperature; and thermal conductivity, high-temp performance of the final products.

 - CaO, TiO2, MgO increase water resistance and resistance to aggressive media

 - Na2O and K2O mainly increase the corrosion resistance in alkali.